pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_access-manager.md

 ### Other examples

-Grant different levels of access to spaces and users in one call:
+#### Grant an authorized client different levels of access to various resources in a single call

 ```
 `1pubnub.grant_token(